 HCP spent the first four days creating a brand, position, content, website, advertisements, direct mail, press releases, videos, social media pages, an aggressive paid/earned media strategy, and budget to quickly execute a full-scale bi-partisan campaign that looked as if it was planned and created six months prior.

-The goal of the SOS campaign was to educate “all” voters with the facts and figures that supported the need for the tax.
-About two weeks into the campaign, HCP was notified that Referendum No. 3 would be at the bottom of the ballot; even below the transportation referendum.
+The SOS campaign’s goal was to educate “all” voters on the facts and figures supporting the tax.
+About two weeks into the campaign, HCP was notified that Referendum No. 3 would be at the ballot’s bottom, even below the transportation referendum.

 By the end of the campaign, HCP’s tactics reached nearly six million unique impressions.
 Despite the challenges, on November 6, 2018, Hillsborough County Referendum No. 3 passed with 56.35 percent of residents voting “For” the tax.
 The half-penny tax will deliver over one billion dollars over a period of 10 years directly to the HCPS system.

 The Hillsborough County Public School System is the eighth largest school district in the United States, with over 250 K-12 schools.
 The district serves almost 200,000 students, approximately 16,000 teachers, and 4,500 educational support personnel.